One of Sydney’s most iconic strips of high-rise public housing has for many years been criticized for its unfortunate local nickname, Suicide Towers.

 Marton Tower, Waterloo NSW

-Named after the English town and birthplace of the aforementioned Captain James Cook.
-A place that many of the tower’s residents hold close to their hearts.
+The tower is named after the English town and birthplace of the aforementioned Captain James Cook.
+A place that many of the tower’s Aboriginal residents hold close to their hearts.

 Turanga and Matavai Towers, Redfern NSW

-Two identical towers that serve as tributes to Captain James Cook’s pacific adventures and are named after two of his favourite island communities in both Tahiti and Hawaii.
+Two identical towers that serve as tributes to Captain James Cook’s pacific adventures and are named after two of his favorite island communities in both Tahiti and Hawaii.

-The latter of which saw his demise at the hands of rowdy spear-chucking natives.
+The latter of which saw his demise at the hands of rowdy natives who could see the writing on the wall, and didn’t want to end up living in Turanga and Matavai-style housing towers.

 Joseph Banks Tower, Surry Hills NSW